-We are very sorry that the extreme weather conditions on 19 July affected our computer systems and this has had a significant impact on some of our services.
+We are very sorry that the extreme weather conditions on 19 July caused problems with our computer systems and this continues to affect some of our services.

 Our staff have been working extremely hard to resolve these issues so that we can deliver the best possible care to all our patients.

-Very regrettably, we did postpone some appointments and procedures, something we never want to do.
+Very regrettably, we have postponed some appointments and procedures, something we never want to do.
 We apologise for this and we are now working hard to rearrange these as quickly as possible.

 Getting help or support

 If you have questions about your care, or need to ask about an appointment, please contact your clinical team.

 If you are unable to get in touch with the service and need help, please contact PALS.

 If you have questions about your medicines after you leave hospital, you can contact our medicines helpline.